AIDY-F2N/NexSlice-Docker-Compose/README.md

-# OpenAirInterface 5G Standalone Core Network Deployment on Docker Compose – Slicing Scenario
+# NexSlice on Docker Compose: Towards an Open and Reproducible Network Slicing Testbed for 5G and Beyond
 ![Lab Logo](fig/logo_aidy_f2n.png)
 ## Overview